 The Spatial Data Analysis Laboratory, located in room 109 of the Anheuser-Busch Building, is a state-of-the-art GIS software teaching facility.
 Equipped with 25 student computers loaded with ESRI’s latest software, the Spatial Data Analysis Lab has computer overhead projection, printing and data server storage capabilities.

-Wurdack Research Center
+Wurdack Extension and Education Center

 - 1,200 acres near Steelville, Mo.